Charles Taylor (Liberian politician): Personal life

 In 1997, Taylor married Jewel Taylor, with whom he has one son.
 She filed for divorce in 2005, citing her husband's exile in Nigeria and the difficulty of visiting him due to a UN travel ban on her.
 The divorce was granted in 2006.
-Jewel Taylor currently serves as the Vice President of Liberia.
+From January, 2018 to January 22, 2024, Jewel Taylor served as Vice President of Liberia with George Manneh Weah.

 Phillip Taylor, Taylor's son with Jewel, remained in Liberia following his father's extradition to the SCSL.
 He was arrested by Liberian police officials on 5 March 2011 and charged with attempted murder in connection with an assault on the son of an immigration officer who had assisted in Charles Taylor's extradition; the mother of the victim claimed that Phillip Taylor had sworn vengeance against the immigration officer.
 He was arrested at Buchanan in Grand Bassa County, allegedly while attempting to cross the border into the Ivory Coast.

 Taylor has three children with his second wife Victoria Addison Taylor; the youngest, Charlize, was born in March 2010.
 In 2014, Victoria was denied a visa to visit her husband while he serves his sentence in the United Kingdom.

 Taylor also has another son, a U.S. citizen named Charles McArther Emmanuel, born to his college girlfriend.
 Emmanuel was arrested in 2006 after entering the United States and was charged with three counts, including participation in torture while serving in the Anti-Terrorist Unit in Liberia during his father's presidency.
-The law that prosecuted Taylor was put in place in 1994, before "extraordinary rendition" in an attempt to prevent U.S. citizens from committing acts of torture overseas.
+The law that prosecuted Emmanuel was put in place in 1994, before "extraordinary rendition" in an attempt to prevent U.S. citizens from committing acts of torture overseas.
 To date, this is the only prosecuted case.
 In October 2008, Emmanuel was convicted on all three counts and sentenced to 97 years in prison.